hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Owner get up or the games ends.
 If the owner dies the attack animal is lost.

-Dirty Fighter: Warriors with this skill can choose skills from the Dirty Tricks Skills list.

-Far-sight: The warrior has become gifted with extra sensory powers.
-Some are able to look into the future, others more widely in the now.
-Some see multiple possible paths which can be manipulated, others only one inalterable path.
-For time outside of memory leaders have valued the ability to know more than their enemies.

-Warrior with this skill can choose skills from the Special Far-sight Ability.
-Only one model per warband may have this skill, this skill cannot be taken by Sisters of Sigmar, Dwarves, and Witch Hunters warbands or hired swords unless noted.
-Each far-sight ability is treated exactly like magical spells in every respect.

-Mark of Chaos (Heroes only): Not all who goes to Mordheim goes with good intensions, some see what happen as a sign that the Greater Chaos Powers are on the move, so they went to meet them.
+Mark of Chaos: Few who travel to Mordheim do so with good intentions, indeed many see the calamitous destruction of Sigmar's followers as a sign that the site is clearly of great interest to the Chaos Gods.
+Eager to prove themselves to their new masters they may dedicate themselves to their worship.

-Heroes from a Neutral / Chaotic or Chaotic warbands (other than Skaven and undead) may bare one Mark of Chaos.
-Each mark increases the warband’s rating by +10 points.
+Heroes from a Neutral / Chaotic or Chaotic warbands (other than Skaven and undead) may immediately choose one Mark of Chaos.
+Due to the brashness, arrogance, boastfulness, and self-importance instilled universally upon any Chaos worshipper who recieves a visible gift of their patron god each Mark taken in this way will add an upkeep cost of 5 gold per game.
 If the leader has any other mark then Undivided all heroes must have the same mark.
-The hero may choose from the Marks of Chaos list.

 Medical Knowledge: If you have a warrior in your warband with this skill you may re-roll a result on the Serious Injury table.
 If the model with this skill is not taken out of action.

 Musician: Musicians are important to a warband both during and after a battle.
 They can sing and tell tales to raise extra income, sing songs of valour during battle to embolden the troops, and rally the troops when things look bad.
 Warrior with this skill can choose skills from the Musicians Skills list.
-Only one model per warband may have this skill, this skill cannot be taken by the leader or hired swords unless noted.
+Only one model per warband may have this skill, and Musicians recruited from the Warhammer books automatically have it.
-Mob Mentality (Heroes only): If a model with this skill is within 3” of at least three other models from his warband, then he gives all of the models in that area, including himself, immunity to fear and +1 Initiative.
+Mob Mentality: If a model with this skill is within 3” of at least three other models from his warband, then he gives all of the models in that area, including himself, immunity to fear and +1 Initiative.
 If the model, with Mob Mentality, is taken out of action while giving bonuses, then all models who are benefiting from the effects will automatically fail an “All alone check” and move accordingly.
-Money Maker (Heroes only): The model with this skill utilizes his talents and wares to try and make extra money after the adventure.
-If the model is not taken out of action, they may roll an additional die during the exploration phase and choose which one they want.
+Money Maker: The model with this skill utilizes his talents and wares to try and make extra money after the adventure.
+If the model is not taken out of action, they may roll an additional die during the exploration phase.
+There may not be more than one character with the Money Maker skill in your warband.
+There's just not enough money!
-Ride (e.g. Ride Horse): This skill is vital if a rider wishes to ride an animal into combat.
-The skill is specific to a particular type of animal and must be gained again if the warrior wishes to be able to ride a different kind of animal.
-For instance, a warrior with Ride Horse would need to gain the skill Ride Warhorse if he wanted to be able to ride such a spirited mount.
+Ride: This skill is vital if a rider wishes to ride an animal into combat.
+Taking this skill once will allow a Warrior to ride any War Beast class mount.
+Taking this skill twice will allow a Warrior to ride any Monstrous Mount.
+Taking this skill a third time will allow a Warrior to ride Monsters.
+The mount options available to each Warrior must be appropriate to their race however, so an Orc could not ride a Wolf (as Wolves are for Goblins!)
 Warriors with this skill can choose skills from the Cavalry Skills list
-Sewer Fighter: Warriors with this skill can choose skills from the Sewer Fighter Skills list.
-This skill cannot be given to ogres.

 Sneaky: All enemy models halve their Initiative range when trying to detect this model while he is Hidden.